 Allow Essential Services

-Open only the ports you need:
+Open only the ports your development workflow requires:

-# Web traffic
+# Web traffic (for package updates and browsing)

 sudo ufw allow 80,443/tcp